edizucar/adversarially-training-transformers/README.md

 python train.py --resume
 ```

-If you want to only train the probes, run the following command:
+If you want to only train the probes against a pre-trained model (you will need to have a checkpoint for this), run the following command:

 ```bash
 python train.py config/<config>.yaml